jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-As mentioned earlier, SBDG lets you compose your own logging configuration from SBDG’s default Logback configuration metadata.
+As mentioned earlier, [spring-boot-gemfire-name] lets you compose your own logging configuration from [spring-boot-gemfire-name]’s default Logback configuration metadata.

-SBDG conveniently bundles the Properties, Loggers and Appenders from SBDG’s logging starter into several template files that you can include into your own custom Logback XML configuration file.
+[spring-boot-gemfire-name] conveniently bundles the Properties, Loggers and Appenders from [spring-boot-gemfire-name]’s logging starter into several template files that you can include into your own custom Logback XML configuration file.